 - Financial Risks – Cash is king in a crisis.
 What are the key risks to cash flow?
 How can you maximise cash flow and minimise outgoings to ensure that you maintain your business as a going concern as long as possible?

-I could keep going.
-The more one thinks about this COVID-19 pandemic, the more risks you will identify.
 The challenge is therefore to organise and prioritise these risks so that you can focus your resources on mitigating the most serious risks.
 That is what a business continuity plan is all about and this plan is at the core of your business continuity management.

 Prevention, Preparedness, Response and Recovery (PPRR Framework)